Harry Enfield & Chums: Mr. Cholmondley-Warner

 A snobbish, upper-crust 1930s newsreel presenter (played by Jon Glover).
 Miles Cholmondley-Warner (/ˈtʃʌmli/ CHUM-lee), with his manservant Greyson (Enfield), would expound on various issues of the day and attempt to uphold the British Empire's values.
 In the second series of Chums, in the absence of Glover, this gave way to a series of public information films that would advise, amongst other things, that women refrain from driving and participating in complex conversations (as this would lead to insanity) or that babies be given gin to ensure a good night's sleep.
-The characters also appeared in a series of TV adverts for Mercury Communications.
+The characters also appeared in a series of TV adverts for Mercury Communications, where they were introduced by Grayson's wife (portrayed by Felicity Montagu).
 The sketch Women: Know Your Limits! was plagiarised by a Danish PR agency in a campaign video for the 2009 Danish Act of Succession referendum.
 Some other sketches within the show also use the 1930s newsreel format but are not connected to any specific character.
 In keeping with the setting, the brief piece of music that introduced these segments was "Calling All Workers" by Eric Coates, a piece that had previously been used as the theme to Music While You Work, a wartime and post-war BBC radio show.

 The Old Gits

 A pair of cruel and bitter old men, Fred and Alf Git (Enfield and Whitehouse), who only derive joy from inflicting misery on others.
 Even just the thought of upsetting or inconveniencing other people is enough to entertain them, as they habitually imagine twisted hypotheticals involving their neighbours, families, and even each other.
-The characters carried over into Harry Enfield & Chums, albeit with their names swapped to avoid confusion with the Fast Show character Unlucky Alf, also played by Whitehouse.
+The characters re-appeared in Harry Enfield & Chums, albeit with their names swapped to avoid confusion with The Fast Show character Unlucky Alf, also played by Whitehouse.